 Pfeiffera monacantha (Griseb.)
 P.V.
 Heath

 Rhipsalis monacantha, Acanthorhipsalis monacantha, Acanthorhipsalis samaipatana, Lepismium monacanthum

-Pfeiffera monacantha, also known as Lepismium monacanthum or Rhipsalis monacantha, is a slow-growing, compact, epiphytic cactus.
-The spiny growth is both erect and triangular at first, later flat and pendent.
-Branches are up to 18 inches (45 cm) long and up to 1.2 inches (3 cm) wide.
-Flowers are waxy, orange, up to 0.8 inches (2 cm) in diameter, and produced from each areole.
-They are followed by small, round, waxy, orange, or pale pink fruits that decorate the plant for months.
+Pfeiffera monacantha, also known as Lepismium monacanthum or Rhipsalis monacantha, is a compact, slow-growing epiphytic cactus with spiny branches that are both erect and triangular at first, later flat and pendent.
+The branches are up to 18 inches (45 cm) long and up to 1.2 inches (3 cm) wide.
+Flowers are waxy orange, up to 0.8 inches (2 cm) in diameter, and produced from each areole.
+They are followed by small, round, orange or pale pink, more or less translucent fruits that decorate the plant for months.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).